Two day experiential workshop in Lillooet followed up with four 60 min Skype classes once a week of grounding meditations and experiential exercises.

 Renee’s work is a path of feeling her roots and grounding into her own body by continuously exploring how she can more fully embody her ‘Deeper Self’.
 When supporting clients and groups she leans back into the support of the Earth and our ancient Grandmothers’.
 This practice gives more depth, safety, wisdom and multi-dimensional support to the work the group does.

-Lillooet, BC is an incredibly beautiful little town on the Fraser River, about 240 kilometres (150 mi) or 4 hours drive north from Vancouver (2 hrs north of Whistler).
+Lillooet, BC is an incredibly beautiful little town on the Fraser River, about 240 kilometres (150 miles) or 4 hours drive north from Vancouver (2 hrs north of Whistler).
 Lillooet has no airport but is only 2 hours drive from Kamloops.
 Nestled into the rivers and mountains, Lillooet is a rugged, natural location that is truly unique.
-There is something very special about this place for healing, culture, grounding, resonance, embodiment and feeling the symbiotic interactions of human and non-human.
+There is something very special about this place for healing, culture, grounding, resonance and feeling the symbiotic interactions of human and non-human.

 Places to Stay: